conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 ## Versions compatibility matrix

-Because Conduktor Platform, Platform-Controller and it's Helm chart have different version, please consult following version compatibility table to know what version of the chart deploy what version of the Conduktor Platform.
+Conduktor Platform, Platform-Controller, and its Helm chart have different versions.
+Please consult the following version compatibility table to know what version of the chart deploys what version of the Conduktor Platform.

 | Conduktor Platform | Platform-controller | Helm chart |
 |--------------------|---------------------|------------|